ministryofjustice/hmpps-strengths-based-needs-assessments-ui/docs/form-versioning.md

 These are executed in full each time an assessment is submitted or updated.

+### Data storage

+When a new Assessment is created the latest form version config is fetched from the UI and then deserialized into Kotlin objects using the MappingProvider.
+When the Assessment is persisted the form version is stored in the `assessments_form_info` table.

+The Assessment itself is stored in the `answers` column of the `assessments_versions` table as a JSON blob.

 ## UI Application

 The UI knows about versioning because it stores the questions and answers that users are asked, conditions for moving between the steps etc.